Wendy's knocks Burger King out of No. 2 spot

 Subway remained the second-largest restaurant chain in the United States last year, according to a report by consulting firm Technomic.

-Starbucks Corp came in at No. 3, followed by Wendy’s and Burger King, according to Technomic.
+Starbucks Corp (SBUX.O) came in at No. 3, followed by Wendy’s and Burger King, according to Technomic.

 Technomic found that overall sales for the top 500 U.S. restaurant chains grew 3.4 percent to an estimated $242 billion in 2011.
 That compared with an 1.8 percent rise posted in 2010.